tzachi81/generators/README.md

 # Generators and Iterators in JavaScript

 ## Main points covered in this document
-- iterable objects and the iterator protocol
+- iterable data types and objects and the iterator protocol
 - generator functions and generator object
 - generator functions with promises and their late ES8 edtion: async/await.